-A New 'Avengers: Endgame' Magazine Cover May Have Confirmed Captain America Will Die
+'Avengers: Endgame' Fans Think A New Magazine Cover May Have Confirmed This Hero's Death

 Marvel fans already know that Avengers: Endgame is going to seriously shake up the Marvel Cinematic Universe like never before, but everyone is still trying to guess exactly what all the big twists in the movie will be.
 In particular, fans are worried that Endgame may include the death of one (or more) of the franchise's core heroes, and the new issue of Entertainment Weekly has fans speculating about who that doomed hero will likely be.
 A new Avengers: Endgame magazine cover may have confirmed Captain America's death in the upcoming movie, so obviously every Marvel fan is freaking out right now.

 On Wednesday morning, Entertainment Weekly released six different covers for its Avengers: Endgame issue each featuring one of the six original Avengers.
 The choice is fitting, considering Endgame will center on the six original stars of the superhero film franchise: Iron Man, Captain America, Thor, the Hulk, Black Widow, and Hawkeye.
 They are among the only heroes who will be left alive at the beginning of Endgame, and it is heavily predicted that the movie will serve as a last hoorah for the six as the MCU refocuses on its newer heroes moving forward.
 But one specific line printed on all of the magazine covers has fans worried that Captain America will be saying goodbye in a much more final way than the rest of the original Avengers.